McMastS/Spotify-to-Apple-Music/README.md

 Todo:
 1. The app became much bigger than expected, so reorganize the code using Flask best practices for structure
+2. Display all created playlists somewhere
-2. Add a login/user account functionality
+3. Add a login/user account functionality
-3. Deploy (probably using Heroku)
+4. Deploy (probably using Heroku)